vert-x/openshift-vertx/README.md

 Template for running [Vert.x](https://github.com/purplefox/vert.x) applications on OpenShift

-Vert.x requires JDK7 ... that is not available on OpenShift. **See Legal section below.
-Is there any other distribution?**

 ## What it does?

-* Installs JDK7 if needed
 * Installs Vert.x if needed
-* Installs JRuby if needed
 * Starts application process from $SERVER_FILE

 ## How to start